 Can Guinea Pigs Eat Boiled Eggs?

-Now that we know that guinea pigs can’t eat scrambled eggs and eggs in general, what about cooked or boiled eggs?
-Can guinea pigs eat cooked eggs?
-Guinea pigs can’t eat cooked or boiled eggs because, as we have said, they can’t eat any processed foods which also includes cooked foods.
+Guinea pigs can’t eat cooked or boiled eggs because they can’t eat any processed foods, which also includes cooked foods.
 Even if it looks good to feed guinea pigs with hard-boiled eggs in the morning, please don’t do that as you could even potentially cause fatal damage to them.

 Can Guinea Pigs Eat Fried Eggs?